mighdoll/thimbleberry/doc/Utilities.md

 Note that the Thimbleberry utility modules are generally independent of each other, so feel free to pick and choose.
-Unusued utilities will be automatically removed during application bundling.
+Unused utilities will be automatically removed during application bundling.

 Contents: